-EP289 Employer-providers receiving transferred funds will only be able to use them to pay for training and assessment for apprenticeship standards, for new apprenticeship starts.
+P274 Employers receiving transferred funds will only be able to use them to pay for training and assessment for apprenticeship standards for new apprenticeship starts.
 A transfer must be agreed and put in place before an apprentice (being funded by the transfer) starts their apprenticeship.
-The only exception to this is where the apprentice is changing employer and an agreement to continue their apprenticeship with their new employer is via a transfer of levy fund - this must be agreed by the point the apprentice starts with their new employer.
+The only exception to this is where the

+- apprentice is changing employer and an agreement to continue their apprenticeship with their new employer is via a transfer of levy funds this must be agreed by the point the apprentice starts with their new employer. - Where receiving employers fund apprenticeships with transferred funds they are treated as levy-paying employers and therefore must follow the Apprenticeship funding rules and guidance for employers for these apprenticeships.
+This is set out in their employer agreement.